Meet The Team

 Chris Kates

-studio owner & printmaker
+studio owner, founder & printmaker

 “I got really into photography in high school.
 I was a terrible student and the only out gay person in my class.
 I needed something to get me through that time in my life.
 Back then we shot on film, developed it ourselves, and then printed in the darkroom.
 It was a much needed escape from reality.
 Nowadays I’m more into printing than taking photos.
 The Painted Pixel was just an idea that started with one printer in a spare bedroom that kept growing.
 I’ve met so many wonderful artists that continue to trust us with their printmaking needs.
 It means a lot to me that people see the value in our team and the work we produce for them.”